ngrash/geozip/README.md

 - `Accuracy`

 ## Contributing
-Contributions to the `postcode` package are welcome.
+Contributions to the `geozip` package are welcome.
 Please feel free to submit pull requests or open issues for bugs, feature requests, license problems or documentation improvements.

 ## License
 This project is licensed under the [MIT License](LICENSE).